fschiro/DRumshitzki/docs/Top & Bottom Boundaries.md

 Pressure at the top of Glycocalx = 1
 Pressure at bottom of Media = 0

+Note: We don't need to modify the pressure matrix because no changes to the interior equation.
+We need to modify the boundary-vector for the top (GX) boundary.
+The bottom (Media) boundary-vector values do not need to be modified because the pressure is zero, the boundary-vector default value.

 # Equations on The Grid Interior

 $$